bsmith-zhao/syncfs/README.md

 Run [vfs-mgr.exe] to open the manager:
 ![VfsManager screen shot](https://github.com/bsmith-zhao/syncfs/blob/main/doc/vfs-mgr.png?raw=true)

-Click [AddAeadFS] to create or add an existing file system.
-If a file system already exists in the selected directory, add it, otherwise create a new file system to the directory.
+Click [AddAeadFS] to create or add an existing encrypted directory.
+If an encrypted file system already exists in the selected directory, add it, otherwise create a new file system to the directory.
 During the creation process, you can choose to modify the file system parameters and choose different encryption algorithms.

 After the addition is completed, you can use [Path] to set the virtual directory path mounted to the operating system, which can be a drive path or an available subdirectory path.
 If Path is set to a drive path, you can use [Name] to set the drive volume label.